 In the State, the markets or the communities?

 To understand this deeply, Juan Camilo introduces the notion of games from experimental economics and how several experiments were conducted in different regions of Colombia.
 The experiments conducted spin around the notion of asymmetries of information as the key hindering factor for collective action.
 As long as individuals don´t know how other people will behave in relation to the same resource, then is difficult for them to make the decision of cooperating.

 Other crucial notions include overexploitation, the rivalry of resources and individual property rights that on many cases depend on institutional arrangements, but also on sociocultural systems of appropriation.
 There is a section about the physical impossibility to give an actual limit to some natural resources as water bodies, humidity or migrant species, which has an influence when examining where the solutions lie.

 The efforts of Juan Camilo are commendable.
 He is one of the very few economists in Colombia who at his moment, was producing such a large body of work, specially with a fresh understanding of economics, directly challenging the mainstream conceptions in academic circles.

 The games he has conducted in remote areas of the country demonstrate all the theories and "big words" that come with cooperation studies, and this is a great relief.
-Is a relief in the sense that cooperation as a mechanism has been proven to work for communities and that designing environments and incentives for people have a lot of potential to actually move towards greater environmental sustainability.
+It is a relief in the sense that cooperation as a mechanism has been proven to work for communities and that designing environments and incentives for people, has a lot of potential to actually move towards greater environmental sustainability.
 The weak side of this aspect is how Juan Camilo communicates the actual success of cooperation and altruism.
-On this matter, his language subscribes again to the larger theoretical frameworks, and he does not share particular lived experiences on the field, that has led him to these conclusions.
+On this matter, and after demonstrating his empathy for the people, again his language subscribes to the larger theoretical frameworks, and he does not share particular lived experiences on the field, that has led him to these conclusions.

 Here are some conclusions by Cardenas on his book: